-5.15 ADMINISTRATIONS AND PRESERVATION SECTION
+5.16 ADMINISTRATION AND PRESERVATION SECTION

-The Administration and Preservation Section of the Library Division deals with the general administration of the Library, maintenance and preservation of Library holdings, grant of Library facilities to research scholars (Indian and foreign) and personal staff of Members of Parliament, Members and Staff of Legislative Assemblies and Foreign Legislators, Officers of Central/State Government/Public Undertaking and Statutory Bodies, Indian and Foreign Press Correspondents etc., binding of publications and visits of Indian and foreign delegations for show round of Parliament Library Building.
+The Administration and Preservation Section of the Library Division deals with the general administration of the Library, maintenance and preservation of Library holdings, grant of Library facilities to research scholars (Indian and foreign) and personal staff of Members of Parliament, Members and Staff of Legislative Assemblies and Foreign Legislators, Officers of Central/State Government/Public Undertaking and Statutory Bodies, Indian and Foreign Press Correspondents etc., and visits of Indian and foreign delegations for show round of Parliament Library Building.

-5.16 ACTS AND BILLS SECTION
+5.17 ACTS AND BILLS SECTION

-The Acts and Bills Section located in Room No. FB 060, 'I' Block, PLB preserves and maintains the record of Central and State Acts, Government and Private Members' Bills, Central and State Government Rules, Joint Select Committee Reports, Constitution of India, Allocation of Business Rules, Foreign Acts, etc. In addition, the Section also carries out corrections in Central Acts, Constitution of India and Allocation of Business Rules to keep them up-to-date.
+The Acts and Bills Section preserves and maintains the record of all the Central Acts, State Acts, Ordinances, Government and Private Members' Bills and Joint Select Committee Reports.
+The Section carries out corrections in the copies of Central Acts as amended from time to time, so as to keep them up-to-date and handy for reference purpose.